 Washington Youth Leadership Seminar

-The LNESC Washington Youth Leadership Seminar is an annual leadership development program that brings together 50+ aspiring high school Latino leaders from across the United States and Puerto Rico for a two-day virtual seminar.
+The LNESC Washington Youth Leadership Seminar is an annual leadership development program that brings together 50+ aspiring high school Latino leaders from across the United States and Puerto Rico.
 Activities focus on leadership development, advocacy training, college access, career exploration, and professional development.

 Throughout the seminar, participants focus on their own leadership and how to apply what they have learned back in their communities.
-The program provides participants the opportunity to virtually meet with members of the presidential administration, Congressional leaders, Corporate America representatives, and public and private institution representatives.
+The program provides participants the opportunity to meet with Congressional members, Corporate America representatives, and public and private institution representatives.
 Participants are challenged to graduate from high school and enroll in a postsecondary educational program.

 Program Design

 Participants attend a series of workshops to prepare them to be leaders within their communities.
 Workshops focus on leadership development, basics of advocacy, career exploration, and professional development.
-Traditionally, this event is hosted in Washington, DC, and includes advocacy visits on Capitol Hill.
-As a result of the pandemic, the virtual event will include a forum with leaders in government, corporate, and non-profit organizations.
+The event will include a forum with leaders in government, corporate, and non-profit organizations.

 Participants will develop an understanding of leadership and enhance their leadership abilities as measured using a pre- and post- program survey.
 Participant progress is tracked through the National Student Clearinghouse to verify college retention and completion rates.